webaverse/docs/docs/dev-guides/monetization.md

 a.wbn
 $ xrpk run ./a.wbn
 ```
+For NFT ownership: If you load in the NFT of your XRPackage as the owner, and your item unlocks, then everything worked!

-If you see your Coil extention turn on web monetization and your item unlocks, then everything worked!
+For Web Monetization: If you see your Web Monetization extension, such as Coil, turn on web monetization and your item unlocks, then everything worked!